armostafizi/EvacuationModel/README.md

 5. "GO"

 Agents walk towards the transportation netwrok, depending on their preparation/milling time and their walking speed.
 Afterwards, they switch colors based on their decisions.
-Blue for the horizontal evac by car, purple for vertical evac by car, orange for horizontal evac by foot, and brown for vertical evac by foot.
-Refere to [this](https://ir.library.oregonstate.edu/concern/graduate_thesis_or_dissertations/bv73c493x), [this](https://link.springer.com/article/10.1007/s11069-017-2927-y), and [this](https://www.sciencedirect.com/science/article/pii/S0968090X15004106) for thorough discussion on the simulated evaucation process.
+Blue for the horizontal evacuation by car, purple for vertical evacuation by car, orange for horizontal evacuation by foot, and brown for vertical evacuation by foot.
+Refer to [this](https://ir.library.oregonstate.edu/concern/graduate_thesis_or_dissertations/bv73c493x), [this](https://link.springer.com/article/10.1007/s11069-017-2927-y), and [this](https://www.sciencedirect.com/science/article/pii/S0968090X15004106) for thorough discussion on the simulated evacuation process.

 ## Snapshots